 - Slips and falls can occur on icy or wet sidewalks or where there are obstacles (like children’s toys or presents) covering walkways and walk areas.
 While most homeowner’s insurance policies cover claims for injuries based on slip and falls, check your policy to see if it covers injuries attributable to obstacles knowingly and/or intentionally placed in or near high-traffic areas.
 A floor decoration that is in a high traffic area or an outdoor display that infringes on sidewalks and walkways might result in your insurance company attempting to deny a slip and fall claim.

 - Dog bites are also common around the holidays.
 Homeowners must remember that any dog is capable of inflicting a dog bite, and dog bites can be especially debilitating and costly injuries.
 Not only can a dog’s teeth rip skin and cause puncture wounds and lacerations, dogs’ bites can crush bones or cause permanent disfigurement.
 If a large dog jumps on a person, knocking him or her down, the person also can suffer joint injuries or traumatic head injuries.
-Dog bites are often covered by homeowner’s insurance policies, but you should check your policy to make sure.
+Dog bites are often not covered by homeowner’s insurance policies, but you should check your policy to make sure.
 This is especially important if you recently acquired a dog but have not spoken with your insurance company about bringing the dog into your home.

 - Fires can occur because of faulty wiring or unattended holiday displays.
 Old Christmas lights and dried-out evergreen trees are especially vulnerable to accidental, sudden fires.
 Most homeowner’s insurance policies cover damage and losses attributable to accidental fires.
 In addition to making sure such coverage is available, homeowners should carefully consider the decorations they choose to display.
 Some homeowner’s insurance carriers may deny a claim for fire-related losses if it believes the homeowner acted recklessly in setting out displays or decorations in such a manner that a fire was more likely to occur.
 In other words, make sure your home is properly equipped and that your electrical outlets are able to handle the load of a large yard display.